 Some of the mammals present in the area are Spanish Ibex, fox, otter, rabbits, wild boar, genet, red deer and wild cat.

 Another of the attractions of the reservoir is the “Mirador” or viewpoint located a little further up the hill from the restaurant “El Mirador”.
 From this point you get a bird’s eye view of the whole reservoir system and the panoramic views of the surrounding countryside.

 If you really want peace and quiet, the best time to visit this area is during the week in spring and autumn as during the summer months and weekends the lakeside becomes full of people swimming and kayaking whilst the cliffs around the El Chorro and Camino del Rey areas are a haven all year round for climbers.
-That said you can visit this area at any time of year and you won’t be disappointing.
-It truly is a wonderful part of Andalucia and the construction of dams is quite remarkable.
+That said you can visit this area at any time of year and you won’t be disappoined.
+It truly is a wonderful part of Andalucia and the architecture of the dams (especially the Conde de Guadalhoce) is quite remarkable.

 Take a trip on the Wildside!
 Discover the wildlife and nature of Spain, its Natural and National Parks and find the top wildlife, activity and walking holiday companies.